bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 the top of the Jupyter notebook output screen, and needs to be executed on your local computer.
 After executing this, you can click one of the links on the running Jupyter notebook screen.
 The link will open on your web-browser.
-Click on the 'analysis' folder link, and then click the link labeled 'prevalence_plotting.'
+Click on the "analysis" folder link, and then click the link labeled 'prevalence_plotting.'
 Follow the instructions in the notebook.